MicrosoftDocs/well-architected/well-architected/devops/monitor-collection-data-storage.md

 ## Application data

-**Is an Application Performance Management (APM) tool used collect application level logs?**
-***

-In case of an application, the collecting service can be an Application Performance Management (APM) tool that can run autonomously from the application that generates the instrumentation data.
+In case of an application, the collecting service can be an **Application Performance Management (APM) tool** that can run autonomously from the application that generates the instrumentation data.
 After APM is enabled, you'll have clear visibility of important metrics both in real time and historically.
 Consider an  appropriate level of logging.
 Verbose logging  can incur significant costs.

-An example of APM is [Application Insights](/azure/azure-monitor/app/data-retention-privacy#what-is-application-insights) that aggregates application level logs and events for subsequent analysis.
-Get more information about [What kinds of data are collected?](/azure/azure-monitor/app/data-retention-privacy#what-kinds-of-data-are-collected).
+An example of an APM is [Application Insights](/azure/azure-monitor/app/data-retention-privacy#what-is-application-insights) that aggregates application level logs and events for subsequent analysis.

-**Are application logs collected from different application environments?**
-***

-Application logs support the end-to-end application lifecycle.
+**Application logs** support the end-to-end application lifecycle.
 Logging is essential in understanding how the application operates in various environments and what events occur and under which conditions.

 Collecting application logs and events across all major environments is recommended.
 Separate the data between environments as much as possible.
 Have filters to ensure non-critical environments do not convolute production log interpretation.
 Furthermore, corresponding log entries across the application should capture a correlation ID for their respective transactions.

-**Are log messages captured in a structured format?**
-***

-Application events should be captured as a structured data type with machine-readable data points rather than unstructured string types.
-Structured format, following well-known schema can help in parsing and analyzing logs.
+**Application events should be captured as a structured data type** with machine-readable data points rather than unstructured string types.
+A structured format, following well-known schema can help in parsing and analyzing logs.
 Also, structured data can easily be indexed and searched, and reporting can be greatly simplified.

 Also the data should be an agnostic format that's independent of the machine, operating system, or network protocol.
 For example, emit information in a self-describing format such as JSON, MessagePack, or Protobuf rather than ETL/ETW.
 Using a standard format enables the system to construct processing pipelines; components that read, transform, and send data in the agreed format can be easily integrated.